JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 }
 ```

-Kotlin always allowed to write `person.age`: `age` in this case is the synthetic property.
+Kotlin has always allowed you to write `person.age`, where `age` is a synthetic property.
 Now, you can also
-create references to `Person::age`, `person::age`.
-All the same works for `name` too.
+create references to `Person::age` and `person::age`.
+All the same works for `name`, as well.

 ```
 val persons = listOf(Person("Jack", 11), Person("Sofie", 12), Person("Peter", 11))